 Known for their gentle nature, manatees are also known to body surf or barrel roll when they are playing.
 They tend to normally rest and feed often.
 They usually rest submerged at the bottom of the water, or just below the surface and come up to breathe around every three or five minutes.

-Manatee communicate by making squealing noises underwater to demonstrate fear, stress and excitement.
+Manatees communicate by making squealing noises underwater to demonstrate fear, stress, and excitement.

-What do I do if I need to report an Injured or Stranded Manatee?
+Need to Report an Injured or Stranded Manatee?

 Please see the below numbers of locations where you can report injured or stranded manatee.

 Alabama and Mississippi DISL’s Manatee Sighting Network at 1-866-493-5803.

 Louisiana Department of Wildlife and Fisheries at 1-800-442-2511,